 Cultivating Juiciness with Ayurveda

-I first heard the term Ojas in the 1990s while studying with an amazing Ayurveda teacher & author, Robert Svoboda.
-Ojas is built when we are spending time rejuvenating (the Ayurvedic term is known as rasayana) rather than pushing ourselves and going, going, going, as many yogis do.
+I first heard the term ojas in the 1990s while studying with Robert Svoboda, an amazing Ayurveda teacher and author.
+Ojas is built when we are spending time rejuvenating (the Ayurvedic term is known as (rasayana) rather than pushing ourselves and going, going, going, as many yogis do.
 “Rasa” means juice or essence, and “ayana” means path.
 As Robert calls it, rasayana is the “the path of juicing up”.

-Ojas is the essence, like honey created by the essence of flowers, and is related to vitality and immunity.
-The accumulation of the flower essences is stored in the honeycomb, which in our body is like ojas, the pure essence of our dhatus, or bodily tissues.
+The honey is stored in the honeycomb, which in our body is like ojas, the pure essence of our dhatus, or bodily tissues.
 Ojas is considered to be generated from the original essence of para ojas in the heart, which then circulates via the heart and throughout the body for support.

 Ojas is the super-fine essence of kapha dosha associated with lunar cycles; it is therefore connected to regeneration.
 The qualities of ojas and kapha dosha are similar: liquid, sweet, and unctuous.
 Together they provide great support for the immune system and the reserves of life force.

-- Disconnection from the Heart Fire and the energy of love and compassion
+- Disconnection from the heart and the energy of love and compassion

 - Shock and trauma, overexerting oneself, overdoing, exposure to extremes

 - Lack of proper rest, late nights, and insomnia

 - Excessive sexual release